 Dried Mulato chile peppers contain high amounts of both Vitamins C and A.

 The Mulato Chile, with a mild to medium heat, is great when used in your favorite chili, soup, sauces, or salsa.

-Dried Mulato chile peppers are an important ingredient in the preparation of mole, a rich, chocolaty brown, spicy sauce served with poultry or red meat.
+Dried Mulato chile peppers are an important ingredient in the preparation of a mole, a rich, chocolaty brown, spicy sauce served with poultry or red meat.
 This authentic Mexican dish consists of a multitude of ingredients including the “holy trinity” of dried peppers; Mulato, Ancho, and Pasilla.
 Dried Mulato chile peppers are perfect for rehydrating and stuffing for a baked pepper dish.
 They retain their deep brown color and impart a rich yet mildly sweet spice.

 Mulato chiles are dried Poblanos.
 The name Poblanos pays homage to the native region these chiles were first cultivated which is a city in Mexico called Pueblo.
 Poblano translates to “pepper from Pueblo”.
 Dried Mulato chiles are part of the “holy trinity” of Mexican chiles (along with the dried Ancho Chile and the dried Pasilla Chile).
 Mulato chiles are from the plant species Capsicum annum.

-Mulato chilies are grown in central Mexico and these are a wide chile, about 2-3 inches wide and about 4 inches long.
-These dark brown chiles have a medium thick skin and are only sold dried.
+Mulato chiles are grown in central Mexico and these are a wide chile, about 2-3 inches wide and about 4 inches long.
+These dark brown chiles have medium-thick skin and are only sold dried.

 Closely Related to the Ancho Chile